 Join festival performers and honored guests, WarPaint, in our opening offering of gratitude.
 We will join together in song and dance giving thanks and offering blessings for our gathering.
 Meadow Stage, Thu 4:15pm

 Paperhand Puppet Intervention Parade

-Bring your noisemakers, don your snazziest festival garb and come along with Paperhand Puppet Intervention and the Bulltown Strutters as they journey through Shakori Hills celebrating life, love and the arrival of Spring!
+Bring your noisemakers, don your snazziest festival garb and come along with Paperhand Puppet Intervention and the Bulltown Strutters on a magical journey through Shakori Hills!
+There is so much to celebrate!
 Parade starts at the Kids Area, Sat 2pm

 Let’s meet in the Shakori Hills Community Garden for a garden tour/discussion and some planting fun.
 Come to learn and also share your own experiences with others so that we can all eat fresh and local year-round.
 Community Garden, Sun 1pm

 Come join the fellowship with others that are clean and sober at the festival.
 Bring your own chair.
 Healing Arts Area, Fri 5pm, Sat 10am & 5pm

 As you’re passing from Carson’s Grove to the Meadow Stage, stop by and check out these local organizations.
 We are all working for a better world!

 Festival photos by Dax Pecaro, Kim Hawks, Amos Perrine, Todd Gaul, Elizabeth Larson, Shannon O’Sullivan, and Matt Busch.